 What are the differences between cancers in adults and children?

-The types of cancers that develop in children are often different from the types that develop in adults.
+The types of cancers that develop in children and teens are often different from the types that develop in adults.
 Childhood cancers are often the result of DNA changes in cells that take place very early in life, sometimes even before birth.
 Unlike many cancers in adults, childhood cancers are not strongly linked to lifestyle or environmental risk factors.

 There are exceptions, but childhood cancers tend to respond better to treatments such as chemotherapy.
 Children’s bodies also tend to tolerate chemotherapy better than adults’ bodies do.
-But, cancer treatments such as chemotherapy and radiation therapy can have some long-term side effects, so children who survive cancer will need careful attention for the rest of their lives.
+But cancer treatments such as chemotherapy and radiation therapy can have long-term side effects, so children who survive cancer will need careful attention for the rest of their lives.

 These centers also have psychologists, social workers, child life specialists, nutritionists, rehabilitation and physical therapists, and educators who can support and educate the entire family.